JeanDecroos/XMLPrompt/promptme.md

 ## 🎯 Executive Summary

 **Promptr** is a comprehensive AI prompt engineering platform that transforms basic user input into optimized prompts for a catalog of 50+ model definitions (runtime availability may vary by provider/API access).
 The platform implements a three-step process: prompt building, intelligent model selection, and AI-powered prompt refinement with quality scoring.
+All users can access all supported models in the selector.

 ### Core Value Proposition
 - **Universal AI Compatibility**: Catalog covers Claude, GPT, Gemini, DeepSeek, Qwen, and many others (availability varies)
+- **Full Model Access for Everyone**: All users can choose from all supported models; Premium focuses on power features and higher limits—not model access
 - **Intelligent Enhancement**: GPT-4/Claude-powered prompt optimization with configurable enhancement levels (1-5 scale)
 - **Format Adaptation**: Automatic prompt conversion to XML, JSON, Markdown, YAML, or structured formats based on target model
 - **Enterprise Features**: Full authentication system, rate limiting, usage analytics, secure sharing, and subscription management
 - **Production-Ready**: Complete backend API with comprehensive middleware, error handling, logging, and monitoring

+## 🎯 Product Goal & Process

+### Product Goal
+- Help professionals produce high‑quality prompts in minutes instead of hours
+- Reduce iteration time and context switching; save 2+ hours per week on prompt creation
+- Ensure results are portable across models and providers

+### Process (Three Clear Steps)
+1. Prompt Builder: Capture role, task, context, and requirements with high‑signal guidance
+2. Model Selector: Pick from all supported models with data‑backed recommendations
+3. Enhancement: Apply AI‑powered optimization with controllable enhancement levels and quality scoring

 ## 🏗️ Complete Architecture Overview